 In 2015 Facebook learned about Global Science Research’s collection of data on millions of friends of the users in the research.
 Global Science Research agreed to delete the data, but it had already been sold to Cambridge Analytica who used it in the 2016 presidential primary campaign.
 The ensuing firestorm resulted in Mark Zuckerberg, CEO of Facebook, testifying before the U.S. Congress in 2018 on what happened and what Facebook would do in the future to protect users’ data.
 Congress is working on legislation to protect user data in the future, a prime example of technology advancing faster than the laws needed to protect users.
-More information about this case of data privacy can be found at Facebook and Cambridge Analytica.
+More information about this case of data privacy can be found at Facebook and Cambridge Analytica (Grigonis, 2018).

 Code of Ethics

 A code of ethics is one method for navigating new ethical waters.
-A code of ethics outlines a set of acceptable behaviors for a professional or social group.
+A code of ethics outlines a set of acceptable behaviours for a professional or social group.
 Generally, it is agreed to by all members of the group.
 The document details different actions that are considered appropriate and inappropriate.

 Code of Ethics Example